myeongsuseong/myeongsuseong.github.io/_pages/events_and_news.md

 {% include base_path %}
 2024
 -----
+* Jingxuan Qian joins the Lab to gain a research experience in BSIT on April 2, 2024.
+Welcome aboard Jingxuan!

 * A research article manuscript titled "Liquid-immersed thermal management to cylindrical lithium-ion batteries for their pack applications" that Dr. Seong participated as a co-author has been accepted for publication by Journal of Energy Storage on February 21, 2024.

 * Dr. Seong participated in the Biannual Workshop of the Neurophotonics lab. at Gwangju Institute of Science and Technology, Korea led by Prof. Euiheon Chung as a reviewer of the presentations of the Lab. members on February 7, 2024.